-This page contain information and resources for Title III including professional development, WebEX and Video Professional Development and additional information on resources and standards.
+This page contains information and resources for Title III including professional development, WebEX and Video Professional Development and additional information on resources and standards.

 English Learner Demographic Information

-Based on Kentucky's LEP Access data, Kentucky reported 136+ languages.
-The LEP Languages Chart lists the home languages of Kentucky English Learners (ELs), the number of ELs representing each language group of the total EL population in Kentucky.
+lists the home languages of Kentucky ELs, the number of ELs representing each language group of the total EL population in Kentucky.
 The "Other" category, represents languages that were not listed in the Infinite Campus data base.

 EL Pre-College Curriculum and Foreign Language

 Many questions have been asked concerning the ways English Learners (ELs) may demonstrate competency in a foreign language.
 In order to meet the pre-college curriculum requirement students need to demonstrate a “basic-user” competency in a foreign language, that is, any language other than their native language, including English.
 There is no requirement for “seat time” or credits.
 All Kentucky students are expected to achieve the Kentucky Academic Standards, one of which is Academic Expectation 2.28 Students understand and communicate in a second language.
 Because this expectation does not identify English as the first language, it clearly indicates that students in the Kentucky school systems should have the opportunity to learn a second language beyond their native language.

 EL Pre-College Curriculum and Foreign Language Q & A Document

 The population of school-aged English Learners (ELs) has significantly increased in recent years in Kentucky, thereby impacting many aspects of education.
 Schools need educators who are fully prepared to teach a growing population of linguistically and culturally diverse learners.